What’s the most dangerous threat facing every local candidate in the country next year?

 Off-year turnout is even lower.

-A recent study found that fewer than 15% of eligible voters cast a ballot for mayor in 10 of America’s 30 largest cities.
+A study found that fewer than 15% of eligible voters cast a ballot for mayor in 10 of America’s 30 largest cities.
 Across the U.S., just 15 to 27 percent of eligible voters bother to vote in their local election.

 Small town and villages often have even lower turnout in spring and local primary elections.

-Why is there such a poor turnout?
 It’s likely a combination of issues, including the voting process, not knowing where or how to register to vote, a lack of media coverage on local candidates and issues, or it can be that many people don’t realize how local government affects their lives.

 In the U.S., we have many layers of city and county government.
 Voters are asked to fill a variety of positions that have a direct impact on their daily lives.
 These local positions include: